LMortinho/AutoBOT-AutoBuffer-and-AutoPetFeeder/README.md

 <h2>Description</h2>
 <p>
-Tool designed to automate repetitive tasks in the MMORPG <strong>FlyFF</strong>.
+Tool designed to automate healing and support tasks in the MMORPG FlyFF using PyAutoGUI.
-It uses <strong>PyAutoGUI</strong> to recognize in-game elements and simulate player actions, helping with pet feeding, healing, and buff management.
+It recognizes in-game elements (HP/MP bars, buff icons, pet hunger) and automatically heals the tank/main DPS, reapplies buffs, and feeds your pet.

+Perfect for when:
+- Your usual healer friend is offline (again)
+- Nobody on your level wants to help with that annoying quest/dungeon
+- You just want to keep farming 24/7 without begging in /shout for a FS or RM

-Ideal for learning automation with Python and experimenting with game bots in a safe, educational environment.
+Great for learning Python automation and computer vision in a real (but safe and educational) project.
+Use at your own risk – botting violates ToS on most official/private servers.
 </p>

 <h2>Features</h2>